2001J/nebular-power/docs/user/README.md

 ## How to Use This Documentation

-This documentation is organized to help you find information quickly.
-If you're new to the system, we recommend starting with the Introduction and then proceeding to the Installation Guide.
-If you're looking for specific information about using the system, refer to the User Guide section.
+If you're new to the system, start with the Introduction and the Installation Guide (local/staging use).
+For day‑to‑day actions, see the User Guide sections for customer or admin tasks.

 For any issues or questions not covered in this documentation, please refer to the Troubleshooting and FAQs section or contact our support team.